usaid-cs/yesterday-i-learned/random.md

 - The [Saturn V](https://en.wikipedia.org/wiki/Saturn_V) remains the tallest, heaviest, and most powerful rocket ever (used).
 15 were made, but 13 flew.
 None lost crew or payload.
 It burned ["22 tons of fuel a second"; "one minute into the launch, the Saturn V was already supersonic."](https://www.youtube.com/watch?v=y-cv_JJOxGI)
 - For whatever reason, [lamb is even more environmentally damaging than beef to produce](http://www.wri.org/blog/2016/04/sustainable-diets-what-you-need-know-12-charts). which is awful.
 - The general difference between [a product manager and project manager](https://blog.aha.io/the-product-manager-vs-project-manager/) seems to be that the product manager is one more layer up, being cross-functional in more things.
-- Kotlin is Java with some good things mixed in, so that it is not all bad.
 - [Database normalisation](https://en.wikipedia.org/wiki/Database_normalization) refers to making tables and columns that make sense (to reduce redundancy).
 It comes in many normal forms; [here is the first normal form.](https://en.wikipedia.org/wiki/First_normal_form)
 - Bonds have had an incredible bull run over the last 20 years due to falling interest rates.
 Very unlikely that continues.
 - ["Your mother was a hamster and your father smelt of elderberries!"](https://www.youtube.com/watch?v=cAy4zULKFDU) meant "your mother is a whore / makes many babies and your father is a drunk".